hphelion/documentation/apaas.md

 The HP Cloud aPaaS service is currently in private beta.
 Please [request access on our sign-up page](http://go.hpcloud.com/PaaS-private-beta-signup).
 Service use is free of charge during the private beta period.

-**Note**: HP Cloud aPaaS uses the [Stackato application framework](http://docs.stackato.com) for creating a multi-language, secure and private Platform-as-a-Service (PaaS).

-You can [surf on over to the HP Cloud Application PaaS Management Console](https://api.shared.apaas.hpcloudsvc.com/) and get started using the service right away, or for more information about aPaaS, go to the appropriate web page below!
+If you're already a member of our private beta program, you can [go right over to the HP Cloud Application PaaS Management Console](https://api.shared.apaas.hpcloudsvc.com/) and get started using the service right away, or for more information about aPaaS, go to the appropriate web page below!

 * [HP Cloud aPaas Documentation](https://apaas-docs.hpcloud.com)